Innov8ion-developer/SAP_iRPA_Assignments/README.md

 We will abuse the popup script to add additional logic.
 Add the code below to the script on the highlighted position and save it.

+Also replace the fixed text from the popup with the newly introduced message variable.

 ![Edit script](https://github.com/Innov8ion-developer/SAP_iRPA_Assignments/blob/master/img/1_Edit_Script.png)

 ```javascript